 St. Petersburg has been crazy for baseball since its former Mayor Al Lang became known as the “father of spring training” in Florida.
 Currently, more than half of the 15 Major League teams that train each spring in Florida’s Grapefruit League play in the Tampa Bay area.
 St. Petersburg’s home team, the Tampa Bay Rays, play through the regular season at Tropicana Field, www.raysbaseball.com or 727-825-3250 or 888-FAN-RAYS.

 Can’t get enough baseball?
-Teams including Baseball Canada’s Junior National Team and the 2011 World Cup Champion Netherlands National Team call St. Petersburg home when the spring season of international baseball warms up at historic Al Lang Stadium (formerly Progress Energy Park).
-The visiting teams face each other, MLB prospect players and spring training squads including the Tampa Bay Rays, and visiting collegiate teams. www.stpeteinternationalbaseball.com or 727-551-3000.
+In 2014, the city celebrated the 100th year of Spring Training baseball in St. Petersburg!
+Teams including Baseball Canada’s Junior National Team call Al Lang Stadium home when the spring season of international baseball warms up at historic baseball field (formerly Progress Energy Park).
+The visiting teams face each other, MLB prospect players and spring training squads from a half dozen MLB teams, and visiting collegiate teams. www.stpeteinternationalbaseball.com or 727-551-3000.

 In addition to Major League Baseball with the Rays, the St. Petersburg area is also home to other professional sports, including three world-champion franchises: NHL - Tampa Bay Lightning, NFL - Tampa Bay Buccaneers and the Tampa Bay Storm arena football league.
 And now, April through September, Al Lang Stadium converts into a regulation professional soccer field hosting home games for the North American Soccer League’s 2012 Soccer Bowl Champions, Tampa Bay Rowdies. www.rowdiessoccer.com or 813-287-1539.

-St. Petersburg’s year-round sunshine and unparalleled beauty drives amateur and professional athletes to the streets to compete in running and walking events, such as the Rock N’ Roll Half Marathon, the Women’s Running Magazine’s Half Marathon/5K, the Susan G. Komen Breast Cancer Awareness Three Day event, and the Jingle Bell Run.
+St. Petersburg’s year-round sunshine and unparalleled beauty drives amateur and professional athletes to the streets to compete in running and walking events, such as the Women’s Running Magazine’s Half Marathon/5K, the Susan G. Komen Breast Cancer Awareness Three Day event, and the Jingle Bell Run.

 Pop a picnic basket under bright sunshine and palm trees in one of St. Petersburg's 150 city parks covering approximately 2,400 acres.
 Along the downtown waterfront, there are seven miles of lushly landscaped waterfront parks open to the public from sunrise to sundown. www.stpeteparksrec.org or 727-893-7335.